junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Yes, sent him all the way back to Rome for our trouble."
 Dean remembers.
 "The day you got top side."

-He clicks the news link in the same notification message, and he knows why this one comes to the news.
+He clicks the news link in the same notification message, and he knows why this one came to the news.
 Next to the dead body, on the plain ground, there is a huge ash-written letter: "H", visible even from the sky.
 The picture is taken from a drone's view.

 The second alarm that follows closely after according to the timestamp says: "Justin Hurst -- dead."